hygieia/hygieia/pages/hygieia/UI/ui.md

 *	**Step 2: Run the UI**

-	To run the dashboard, in the command prompt, navigate to `\Hygieia\UI`, and then execute the following command:
+	To run the dashboard, in the command prompt, go to `\Hygieia\UI`, and then execute the following command:

 	```bash
 	gulp serve